streamnative/function-mesh-website/docs/install-function-mesh.md

 ## Work with `pulsar-admin` CLI tool

-To make users continue to use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar functions and connectors, Function Mesh also supports Function Mesh Proxy.
-Function Mesh Proxy runs together with the Pulsar broker and is used to forward requests to the Kubernetes cluster.
-After Function Mesh Proxy is started, you can use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar Functions and connectors.
+Function Mesh supports Function Mesh Proxy, which can forward requests to the Kubernetes cluster.
+After Function Mesh Proxy is started, users can use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar Functions and connectors.

 > **Note**
 >